-- Rüdiger Thiede Rudi has written the QGIS instructional materials and parts of the PostGIS materials. - Tim Sutton (tim@kartoza.com) Tim has overseen and guided the project and co-authored the PostgreSQL and PostGIS parts. - Horst Düster (horst.duester@kappasys.ch) Horst co-authored the PostgreSQL and PostGIS parts - Marcelle Sutton Marcelle provided proof-reading and editorial advice during the creation of this work.
+- Rüdiger Thiede Rudi has written the QGIS instructional materials and parts of the PostGIS materials. - Tim Sutton (tim@kartoza.com) Tim has overseen and guided the project and co-authored the PostgreSQL and PostGIS parts.
+Tim also authored the custom sphinx theme used for this manual. - Horst Düster (horst.duester@kappasys.ch) Horst co-authored the PostgreSQL and PostGIS parts - Marcelle Sutton Marcelle provided proof-reading and editorial advice during the creation of this work.